 Getting to and around the park is easiest with your own vehicle as there are very limited public transport options.
 The main road through the park is sealed, however other roads are not, but most are still suitable to any type of car.
 If you are hiring a vehicle for your trip, we recommend something larger, like a 4WD or SUV style which will handle the unsealed roads better and be more comfortable for you.
 I use and recommend Hertz.

 What to See in Ben Boyd National Park

 These stops are in the order in which they should be visited based on you travelling from north to south.
 If you are coming from the south, you could of course follow this itinerary in reverse.

 At the northern tip of the park, Haycock Point is the starting point for the walk to Barmouth Beach with views of the coast and Pambula river mouth.
-The walk is graded moderate with a few steps and gentle hills and is 3 km one-way.
+This is one of the easiest Ben Boyd National Park walks graded moderate with a few steps and gentle hills and is 3 km one-way.

 The 65 million year old Pinnacles is one of the highlights in the park.
 These white soft sand cliffs are capped with a red gravel clay which has eroded over the years.
 The walk from the carpark is on a loop track and takes about 30 minutes to complete.
 It’s a simple walk and there are two lookout points along the track to view the Pinnacles, the beach and looking back to Haycock Point.

 Built in 1847 and commissioned by Ben Boyd to become a lighthouse, the eccentric entrepreneur never got to see his vision completed before his death.
 The walk to the remains of the tower is on a flat path and takes about 15 minutes return.